JaimeLynSchatz/launchschool-notes/future-reading.md

+#Reading List
-Hitchhiker's Guide to Python
+* Hitchhiker's Guide to Python
-Rosetta Code
+* Rosetta Code
+* JavaScript: The Good Parts (again - and write all the code!)